ETC-A/etca-spec/base-isa.md

 ## Memory Semantics

 Unaligned memory accesses are _unspecified_ behavior.
-A memory access is unaligned if the address modulus the read/write width is not equal to zero.
-The read/write width is defined by the SS bits, which for the base ISA corresponds to a read/write width of 2 bytes.
+A memory access is unaligned if the address is not a multiple of 2.

 All IO is memory mapped.
 It's recommended to map IO at the bottom of memory so that it can be easily accessed with the `LOAD` and `STORE` instructions.